-- o The potential effects of any of the relationships described in the preceding paragraph on the independent registered public accounting firm's independence. - Any problems or difficulties encountered during the audit and management's response, including any restrictions on the scope of the independent registered public accounting firm's activities or on access to requested information and any significant disagreements with management. - o Critical accounting estimates, policies and practices. - O Alternative treatments within GAAP related to material items that have been discussed with management, ramifications of using such alternative treatments, the treatment preferred by the independent registered public accounting firm, and the independent registered public accounting firm's conclusions about the treatment selected by the Company. - Matters required to be discussed under applicable PCAOB rules, including any critical audit matters that the independent registered public accounting firm expects to include in its audit report. - o Any special audit steps adopted in light of significant deficiencies or material weaknesses in internal control over financial reporting. - Other communications between the independent registered public accounting firm and management, including any management letters and schedules of unadjusted audit differences. - o The responsibilities, budget and staffing of the internal audit function. - Set hiring policies for employees and former employees of the independent registered public accounting firm.
+- The potential effects of any of the relationships described in the preceding paragraph on the independent registered public accounting firm's independence. - Any problems or difficulties encountered during the audit and management's response, including any restrictions on the scope of the independent registered public accounting firm's activities or on access to requested information and any significant disagreements with management. - o Critical accounting estimates, policies and practices. - O Alternative treatments within GAAP related to material items that have been discussed with management, ramifications of using such alternative treatments, the treatment preferred by the independent registered public accounting firm, and the independent registered public accounting firm's conclusions about the treatment selected by the Company. - Matters required to be discussed under applicable law, PCAOB Accounting Standard No. 16 or any other applicable PCAOB rules, including any critical audit matters that the independent registered public accounting firm expects to include in its audit report. - Any special audit steps adopted in light of significant deficiencies or material weaknesses in internal control over financial reporting. - Other communications between the independent registered public accounting firm and management, including any management letters and schedules of unadjusted audit differences. - o The responsibilities, budget and staffing of the internal audit function. - Set hiring policies for employees and former employees of the independent registered public accounting firm.